nmondal/cowj/README.md

 ### Very Fast `Hello World`

-1. Download the appropriate binary - or build to that you have the `cowj-jar`  ready with `./deps`  pointing to dependencies.
+1. Build so that you have the `cowj-jar`  ready with `./deps`  pointing to dependencies.

 2. Create a directory `hello`